rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/ack/_index.md

 ---
-title: Creating an ACK Cluster
+title: Creating an Alibaba ACK Cluster
 shortTitle: Alibaba Cloud Container Service for Kubernetes
 weight: 2120
-aliases:
-  - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-ack/
 ---

 _Available as of v2.2.0_

 You can use Rancher to create a cluster hosted in Alibaba Cloud Kubernetes (ACK).
-Rancher has already implemented and packaged the [cluster driver]({{< baseurl >}}/rancher/v2.x/en/drivers/cluster-drivers/) for ACK, but by default, this cluster driver is `inactive`.
-In order to launch ACK clusters, you will need to [enable the ACK cluster driver]({{< baseurl >}}/rancher/v2.x/en/drivers/cluster-drivers/#activating-deactivating-cluster-drivers).
+Rancher has already implemented and packaged the [cluster driver]({{< baseurl >}}/rancher/v2.x/en/tools/drivers/cluster-drivers/) for ACK, but by default, this cluster driver is `inactive`.
+In order to launch ACK clusters, you will need to [enable the ACK cluster driver]({{< baseurl >}}/rancher/v2.x/en/tools/drivers/cluster-drivers/#activating-deactivating-cluster-drivers).
 After enabling the cluster driver, you can start provisioning ACK clusters.

 ## Prerequisites